Section 3: Determination

 The grey area is where work is done through another agency such as social services.

 Local authority social service departments often ‘do’ work to help people with disabilities adapt their homes to meet their special needs.
-You may come across a situation where you are told social services have provided a ground floor WC or shower-room and so on.
+Rent Officers may come across a situation where they are told social services have provided a ground floor WC or shower-room and so on.
 Usually social services have not done the work at all.
-A contractor approved by social services may have done the work but what has happened is that social services have made a grant to the tenant for the work to be done.
-So the tenant has ‘paid’ for the work, albeit with money provided by the local authority.
-In this case Rent Officers should treat the work as a tenant’s improvement and disregard it when assessing a fair rent.
+A contractor approved by social services may have done the work and social services have made a grant to the tenant for the work to be done.
+So the tenant has ‘paid’ for the work, albeit with funding provided by the local authority.
+In this case rent officers should treat the work as a tenant’s improvement and disregard it when assessing a fair rent.

 Rent (Agriculture) Act 1976

-Rent Officers, usually those working in rural areas, may come across applications for registration of a fair rent made for a statutory tenancy under the Rent (Agriculture) Act.
+Rent officers may come across applications for registration of a fair rent made for a statutory tenancy under the Rent (Agriculture) Act 1976.
 It is often the case that the occupier will have improved the property whilst occupying it as a farm worker and before the statutory tenancy came into being.
-Rent Officers should not disregard these improvements when assessing a fair rent; the work was not done under the tenancy - it was done under the protected occupancy that preceded the current statutory tenancy, and in this case the landlord would get the benefit of works carried out at the tenant’s expense during the protected occupancy, but as soon as the statutory tenancy commenced, any further works would be disregarded.
+Rent officers should not disregard these improvements when assessing a fair rent; the work was not done under the tenancy - it was done under the protected occupancy that preceded the current statutory tenancy.

 Tenant’s improvements v landlord’s obligations